FelixSelter/JEnv-for-Windows/README.md

    then switch back to work with java15
  - It's written in cmd and powershell so it can change the environment variables and can run on any Windows-10+.

-I hope you enjoy it
+I hope you enjoy it.
+Please give me a star if you like my work.
+Thank you!

 ## Installation
 1) **Clone this repository**